 <Obummer rant off>

-mature 40-something 29-year-old, dammit! woman like myself care about health insurance?
+Why does a mature 40-something29-year-old, dammit! woman like myself care about health insurance?
 But, wait!
 There’s more…

 Last we left off, my coworker “Spiderman” found someone to whom he could pimp his spider out for a long weekend in Dallas, was requesting transportation to Dallas for his horny male spider.